MicrosoftDocs/entra-docs/docs/identity/authentication/how-to-configure-certificate-authorities.md

 ---
 # How to configure certificate authorities for Microsoft Entra certificate-based authentication

+The best way to Configure the certificate authorities with PKI-based trust store (Preview)

-You can configure certificate authorities (CAs) by using the Microsoft Entra admin center or Microsoft Graph REST APIs and the supported SDKs, such as Microsoft Graph PowerShell.
-The PKI infrastructure or PKI admin should be able to provide the list of issuing CAs.
-To make sure you have configured all the CAs, open the user certificate and click on 'certification path' tab and make sure every CA until the root is uploaded to the Microsoft Entra ID trust store.
-CBA authentication will fail if there are missing CAs.
+You can configure certificate authorities (CAs) by using the Microsoft Entra admin center, or Microsoft Graph REST APIs and the supported software development kits (SDKs), such as Microsoft Graph PowerShell.
+The public key infrastructure (PKI) infrastructure or PKI admin should be able to provide the list of issuing CAs.

+To make sure you have configured all the CAs, open the user certificate and click **Certification path** tab.
+Make sure every CA until the root is uploaded to the Microsoft Entra ID trust store.
+Microsoft Entra certificate-based authentication (CBA) fails if there are missing CAs.

 ### Configure certificate authorities using the Microsoft Entra admin center

-To enable the certificate-based authentication and configure user bindings in the Microsoft Entra admin center, complete the following steps:
+To configure certificate authorities to enable CBA in the Microsoft Entra admin center, complete the following steps:

 1. [!INCLUDE [Privileged role](~/includes/privileged-role-include.md)]
 1. Browse to **Protection** > **Show more** > **Security Center** (or **Identity Secure Score**) > **Certificate authorities**.